 The Goldendoodle is a popular hybrid dog breed

-Rapidly growing in popularity, this cross breed dog combines several of the best features of the Golden Retriever and the Poodle.
+Rapidly growing in popularity, this cross breed dog combines several of the best features of the Golden Retriever and a Poodle.
 They vary in size, depending on the size of the Poodle involved - Toy, Miniature or Standard.
+For example, the mini Goldendoodle is a cross between a miniature Poodle and Golden Retriever purebred dogs.
 But their temperament is fairly predictable; they are affectionate, intelligent and quick to learn.
+They are playful dogs that make a great family pet.

 This is a very sweet and good-natured dog.
 They are very trusting and loving, almost to the point of becoming too attached to its 'family' members, resulting in possible separation anxiety if left alone in the house for too long.
 They do best when they are around their family, and do not like being kept in the backyard in a dog house.
 They prefer being inside with humans.